-In thousands of Serbian Dinars 31 December 2020 31 December 2019 Loans to corporate customers Standard lending 20,740 99,215 Total significantly over-collateralised loans and advances to customers carried at AC 20,740 99,215
+In thousands of Serbian Dinars 31 December 2021 31 December 2020 Loans to corporate customers Standard lending 229,830 20,740 Total significantly over-collateralised loans and advances to customers carried at AC 229,830 20,740

 The extent to which collateral and other credit enhancements mitigate credit risk for financial assets carried at amortised cost that are credit impaired, is presented by disclosing collateral values separately for (i) those assets where collateral and other credit enhancements are equal to or exceed carrying value of the asset ("over-collateralised assets") and (ii) those assets where collateral and other credit enhancements are less than the carrying value of the asset ("under-collateralised assets").
-The effect of collateral at 31 December 2020 is presented for credit impaired loans as follows:
+The effect of collateral at 31 December 2021 is presented for credit impaired loans as follows:

-Over-collateral Over-collateralised
+Over-collaterali Under-collateralised

 assets assets

 In thousands of Serbian Dinars Carrying value of the assets Value of collateral Carrying value of the assets Value of collateral

 Loans to corporate customers

-Standard lending - 93,900 79,484
+Standard lending - - 93,400 79,485

-Total 93,900 79,484
+Total - - 93,400 79,485

-The effect of collateral on credit impaired assets at 31 December 2019 is as follows:
+The effect of collateral on credit impaired assets at 31 December 2020 is as follows:

-Over-collateral Over-collateralised

-assets assets
+Over-collateral assets lised Under-collateralised Assets

 In thousands of Serbian Dinars Carrying value of the assets Value of collateral Carrying value of the assets Value of collateral

 Loans to corporate customers

-Standard lending - 88,425 79,493
+Standard lending - - 93,900 79,484

-Total 88,425 79,493
+Total - - 93,900 79,484

 The Bank obtains collateral valuation at the time of granting loans and generally updates it every one to three years, depending on the significance of the loan exposure.
-The values of collateral considered in this disclosure are after a valuation haircut of 40-80% applied to consider liquidity and quality of the pledged assets.
+The values of collateral considered in this disclosure are after a valuation haircut of up to 50% applied to consider liquidity and quality of the pledged assets.

-The outstanding contractual amounts of loans and advances to customers written off that are still subject to enforcement activity was as follows at 31 December 2020 and 31 December 2019:
+The outstanding contractual amounts of loans and advances to customers written off that are still subject to enforcement activity was as follows at 31 December 2021 and 31 December 2020:

-In thousands of Serbian Dinars 31 December 2020 31 December 2019
+In thousands of Serbian Dinars 31 December 2021 31 December 2020

 Loans to corporate customers

-Standard lending 22,210 22,142
+Standard lending 22,406 22,210

-Total 22,210 22,142
+Total 22,406 22,210